MS-SQL Penetration Testing

 Given below image is showing Databasename “master” where the store process exits.
 Other than that it has given Type_desc, name, text.

-Extended stored procedures are always created within the master database, but can be referenced from any database.
+Generally, users create extended stored procedures within the master database; however, they can reference them from any database.

 Execute the stored procedure